vimeo/dials/README.md

 	// the Config struct will be populated in the order in which the sources are
 	// passed in the Config function with increasing precedence.
 So the fileSrc value
-	// will override the flagSet value if they both were to set for the same field view, err := dials.Config(context.Background(), config, envSrc, flagSet, fileSrc) if err != nil {
+	// will overwrite the flagSet value if they both were to set for the same field view, err := dials.Config(context.Background(), config, envSrc, flagSet, fileSrc) if err != nil {
 		// error handling